 While you could probably handle the insurance claim in a fender-bender with minor injuries, you should not take on a catastrophic injury claim by yourself—or with a personal injury lawyer who does not have experience winning lawsuits for permanent disabilities.
-At Keller & Keller, we pride ourselves on our track record with catastrophic injuries, and you can be sure we will put our experience to work getting you the compensation you deserve.
+At Keller & Keller, our experienced Indianapolis car accident lawyer takes pride in our team's track record with catastrophic injuries, and you can be sure we will put our experience to work to get you the compensation you deserve.

-What Kind of Injuries Are We Talking About?
+What Kind of Personal Injuries Are We Talking About?

 Indiana legislation defines catastrophic injuries as “bodily injury so severe that a person’s ability to live independently is significantly impaired for a period of at least one year.
-The term includes an injury causing blindness, deafness, paralysis, or an intellectual disability.”
+The term includes injury-causing blindness, deafness, paralysis, or an intellectual disability.”

 In terms of car accidents, catastrophic injuries tend to be those that require emergency treatment at the scene, surgery, ongoing medical care, and long-term rehabilitation.
 Some victims of devastating car crashes are permanently disabled and require care for the rest of their lives.
 The types of injuries that can have this kind of effect include: